 How Being Organized Saves You Time and Money

-We all want to be able to organize our homes, enjoy Pinterest worthy closets and uncluttered drawers, and have the commitment to maintain that organization on a day-to-day basis.
+We all want to organize our homes, enjoy Pinterest worthy closets and uncluttered drawers, and have the commitment to maintain that organization on a day-to-day basis.

-The reality is, organizing is beneficial for everyone and can be adapted to suit your individual needs with a little bit of effort.
+The reality is that organizing is beneficial for everyone and can be adapted to suit your individual needs with a little effort.
 And believe it or not, being organized in your everyday life actually saves you time and money.